A space where glass art, design and food & wine come together to create a truly unique urban regeneration project in the world.

 The mise en place is elegant, with long white tablecloths and colored murrine, vases and glasses, all available for sale in the shop on the ground floor.
 The chef is John Mark Nanit, whose dishes let raw material take center stage, twisting it with creative accents and international contaminations.

 Next to the restaurant, there is a beautiful exhibition hall.
-The first exhibition was dedicated to Lino Tagliapietra, one of the most important glass artists in the world, whilst the current exhibition, named “Glass and Design” is curated by Caterina Toso, glass historian and heir of the Fratelli Toso Archive, and investigates the great 20-century glass designers such as Tomaso Buzzi, Fulvio Bianconi, Ercole Barovier or Dino Martens.
+Among the latest exhibitions, the one dedicated to Lino Tagliapietra, one of the most important glass artists in the world, and the “Glass and Design” project curated by Caterina Toso, glass historian and heir of the Fratelli Toso Archive, who investigated the great 20-century glass designers such as Tomaso Buzzi, Fulvio Bianconi, Ercole Barovier or Dino Martens.

 Murano became the capital of glass at the end of the 13th century when the Serenissima Republic decided to transfer the furnaces from Venice to here both in order to avoid the outbreak of fires in the city and to protect the secrets of glass processing.
 In fact, the glass masters were prevented from expatriating and spreading the precious processing techniques, which had to remain preserved within the borders of the island.